Vyral/jason-bramblett-recruiting/_posts/2023-02-26-what-buyers-need-to-know-about-our-housing-market.md

 ---
 layout: post
-title: What Buyers Need To Know About Our Housing Market
+title: 'What Buyers Need To Know About Our Housing Market '
 date: 2023-02-26 07:00:00
 tags:
 excerpt: 'Here’s what savvy buyers should know about our housing market. '